MicrosoftDocs/CommunityToolkit/docs/maui/markup/extensions/itemsview-extensions.md

 new CollectionView().RemainingItemsThresholdReachedCommand(new Command(async () => await DisplayAlert("Threshold Reached", "", "OK")));
 ```

-The `RemainingItemsThresholdReachedCommand` method also contains an overload which sets both the `RemainingItemsThresholdReachedCommand` property and the `RemainingItemsThresholdReachedCommandParameter` property.
+Theere is a second overload that sets both the `RemainingItemsThresholdReachedCommand` property and the `RemainingItemsThresholdReachedCommandParameter` property.

 The following example sets the `RemainingItemsThresholdReachedCommand` to a new `Command<string>` and sets the `RemainingItemsThresholdReachedCommandParameter` to `"No Items Remaining"`: